Human Resource Functions

 The model grievance procedure in Kenya provides for five successive steps, each leading to the next in case the aggrieved employee prefers an appeal.

-- The aggrieved employee shall first present his/her grievance verbally in person to the officer appointed the management for this purpose.
+- The aggrieved employee shall first present his/her grievance verbally in person to the officer appointed by the management for this purpose.
 The officer must give his/her answer within forty eight hours of presentation of the complaint.

 - If the employee does not receive an answer, he/she shall present his grievance to the head of the department designated for this purpose.
 The H.O.D. is required to give their answer within three days of presentation of the grievances.